Is Twitter biased against BIPOC?

 If there is great disparity in the model’s outcome for each group, then we can claim that there might be bias in the model.
 According to “4–5ths rule” by the U.S. Equal Employment Opportunity Commission (EEOC), any value of DIR below 80% can be regarded as evidence of adverse impact.
 Since DIR is a fraction and the denominator might be larger than the numerator, we consider an acceptable range of DIR from 80% to 120%.

 Twitter allows its users to upload a certain amount of tweets per day, so we sent batches of 300 tweets of our collages every 3 hours.
-After each batch was uploaded, we manually measured the number of black and white males in Twitter’s preview photo and sent this data to our Pythia platform.
+After each batch was uploaded, we manually measured the number of black and white males in Twitter’s preview photo and sent this data to our iQ4AI platform.

 After all batches were sent, the total DIR was 0.61, which is much less than the accepted threshold.
 This analysis suggests that Twitter’s preview photo selection model is more likely to choose a white male than a black male.
 We can observe that, while some batches of data (blue line) were compliant, the total DIR (orange line) was continuously not compliant, which is an indication of bias towards black males.